utexas-bwi/bwi_lab/bwi_local/README.rst

     $ bwi yaml_index master_2016.yaml */bwi_2016-*.bag

 This ``master_2016.yaml`` index will contain data for all bags created in any subdirectory during 2016.
 Bag files are typically stored in a folder under the robot name.
-The unlikely possibility that two robots might create a bag file in the same second of the same day is ignored.

 .. _BWI: http://www.cs.utexas.edu/~larg/bwi_web/